deandnguyen/impression_management/README.md

 # Hypotheses and Empirical Plan
 Through my research, I developed three hypotheses for comparing impression management behaviors against race:

-•	Hypothesis 1: Nonwhite relative to white employees will exhibit greater competency and likeability related impression management behavior
+*•	Hypothesis 1: Nonwhite relative to white employees will exhibit greater competency and likeability related impression management behavior*

-•	Hypothesis 2: The impression management behavior for likeability and competency will be stronger when the manager is white relative to nonwhite for nonwhite employees
+*•	Hypothesis 2: The impression management behavior for likeability and competency will be stronger when the manager is white relative to nonwhite for nonwhite employees*

-•	Hypothesis 3: Nonwhite relative to white employees will exhibit greater impression management behaviors around likeability and competency for workgroups with a lower percentage of nonwhites
+*•	Hypothesis 3: Nonwhite relative to white employees will exhibit greater impression management behaviors around likeability and competency for workgroups with a lower percentage of nonwhites*

 To test these hypotheses, I ran a multivariate regression test against csv survey data using R. The survey used a Likert scale from 1 to 7, asking employees to rate, “how frequently do you use each of the following strategies at work?”
 The below questions were made to address impression management likeability measures:

-•	Compliment your colleagues so they will see you as likeable
+1. Compliment your colleagues so they will see you as likeable
-•	Take an interest in your colleagues’ personal lives to show them that you are friendly
+2. Take an interest in your colleagues’ personal lives to show them that you are friendly
-•	Praise your colleagues for their accomplishments so they will consider you a nice person The results of these questions were averaged out to create a variable representing impression management around likeability.
+3. Praise your colleagues for their accomplishments so they will consider you a nice person

+The results of these questions were averaged out to create a variable representing impression management around likeability.
 Furthermore, the following questions addressed impression management around competency:

-•	Make people aware of your talents or qualifications
+1. Make people aware of your talents or qualifications
-•	Let others know that you are valuable to the organization
+2. Let others know that you are valuable to the organization
-•	Let others know that you have a reputation for being competent in a particular area Similarly, the results of the competency questions scores were averaged to make up an index to represent impression management competency.
+3. Let others know that you have a reputation for being competent in a particular area Similarly, the results of the competency questions scores were averaged to make up an index to represent impression management competency.

 # Results